 After a moment, she had managed to gather her thoughts and settled on: “Forced ignorance is not willful ignorance.
 It wasn’t your fault back then, Jericho.
-But now that you know, it will be your responsibility from now on.
+But now that you know, it will be your responsibility.
 Do you understand?”

 Jericho’s brows had furrowed, reaching out for her arm with his hand.
 “No.”

 Alice had pulled away.
 “If you don’t understand it, then you should refrain from using your conductor.
 Never act without understanding.”